numbas/editor-docs/source/question-reference.rst

             Do **NOT** use this link to deliver the question to students.
 It will put considerable load on the server.
             Instead, download the question and put it either on your own webspace or in a VLE.

-    Switch to simplified/advanced editing mode
-        In simplified editing mode, some properties are hidden.
-We're going to work on this a bit more with the aim of presenting a really simple interface for non-technical users who just want to take an existing question and make minimal changes like rewording the statement.

     Delete
         Delete the question permanently from the database.

     Make a Copy
-        Create a copy of the question.
-Use this to make changes to an question which does not belong to you.
+        Create a copy of the question and edit that instead.
+Use this to make changes to a question which does not belong to you.

     Download
         Links to download standalone packages of the question.